-Stage 1: Pre-migration

-- D 1.
-Determine scope of migration - D 2.
-Identify stakeholders (internal and external) - □ 3.
-Secure budgets and resources - G 4.
-Confirm requirements (skills, experience etc) to complete migration - D 5.
-Analyze and document your current systems, software and inter-dependencies - □ 6.
-Visualize and map your future scenarios - D 7.
-Do a risk and impact analysis and assign appropriate measures - 0 8.
-Inventory your equipment so that it can be moved quickly and safely in the correct order - 9.
-Issue stakeholders with up-to-date documentation, instructions and diagrams - D 10.
-Label all parts and equipment - D 11.
-Deliver tools and spare parts to the new data center in advance - 12.
-Inform the installation team of the new location and logistics routes - D 13.
-Pre-install, configure and test as much as you can in advance - 14.
-Carry out regular readiness tests
+Stage 1: Pre-migration Stage 2: Migration 1.
+Determine scope of migration 1.
+Brief the migration project team about tasks, procedures and timelines - including 2.
+Identify stakeholders (internal and rollback scenarios external) 2.
+Confirm everyone has a copy of the 3.
+Secure budgets and resources migration plan and that they have read and 4.
+Confirm requirements (skills, experience familiarized themselves etc) to complete migration 3.
+Check you have all equipment in place 5.
+Analyze and document your current 4.
+Make sure that on-site resources will be in systems, software and inter-dependencies ready at the specified times 6.
+Visualize and map your future scenarios 5.
+Ensure the rack layout has been optimized 7.
+Do a risk and impact analysis and assign 6.
+Monitor project progress against specified appropriate measures timelines 8.
+Inventory your equipment so that it can be 7.
+Confirm that work continues to be carried moved quickly and safely in the correct order out according to the specified processes and 9.
+Issue stakeholders with up-to-date procedures documentation, instructions and diagrams 8.
+Test network and application components 10.
+Label all parts and equipment as they are installed and activated 11.
+Deliver tools and spare parts to the new 9.
+Keep stakeholders updated regarding data center in advance progress 12.
+Inform the installation team of the new 10.
+Document activities and issues as you go location and logistics routes Stage 3: Post-migration 13.
+Pre-install, configure and test as much as 1.
+Evaluate project outcomes against the plan you can in advance 2.
+Check effect of climate control systems 14.
+Carry out regular readiness tests and data center temperatures 3.
+Check stability of the electricity supply 4.
+Check connectivity throughput and performance 5.
+Confirm security systems are still properly protecting assets 6.
+Verify you still have sufficient rack space capacity 7.
+Check and test support provisions for your users and customers 8.
+Clearly report outcomes to stakeholders once migration is complete 9.
+Obtain final project sign-off